A version of the Westminster Confession of Faith written in English that we in the pew can understand. Written on and off between 2009 and 2013.

 Sanctification means that God is destroying the rule of sin in our lives.
 He weakens our sinful lusts more and more, and puts them to death.
 He makes us more and more alive, and makes us strong in the graces that save us and lead to true holiness – for “without holiness no one will see the Lord”.

 3. In this war, our remaining rottenness might get the better of us for a time.
-But, by the strength of the Spirit that sanctifies, our born-again spirit will win in the end.
+But, by the strength of the Spirit that sanctifies, our born-again nature will win in the end.
 And so we grow in grace, perfecting our holiness as we fear God.

 1. Faith is a gift God gives His chosen people so they can believe and be saved.
 It is a grace – a gift we don’t deserve.
 The Holy Spirit works it in our hearts, usually by God’s word being preached.
 Our faith then grows and is strengthened by that same Word, as well as through prayer, baptism, and the Lord’s Supper.

-2. It’s by faith that we believe God’s word is true, because in His Word God’s authority speaks for itself.
+2. It’s by faith that we believe everything written in God’s word is true, because in His Word God’s authority speaks for itself.
 We respond differently according to what each passage contains – we obey the commands, tremble when it threatens, and embrace God’s promises for this life and for eternal life.

 But the main way we act out our faith is by accepting, receiving, and relying on Jesus Christ.
 It’s through Jesus alone that God can call us innocent, make us holy, and give us eternal life – all through the covenant of grace.